 Applicants must submit official transcripts or notarized full-sized copies of all law, graduate, and undergraduate schools attended, including a record of all courses, examinations, and marks.

 "Official" means a copy of the original document certified by an officer of your school or by a notary public.
 Faxed copies and photocopies of academic records will not be accepted.
 Transcripts must be written in the native language of the school.
 If this language is not English, the documents must be accompanied by a certified translation.
-Institutions must send the required documents directly to the Office of Graduate Admissions.
+Institutions must send the required documents directly to the Office of Enrollment (see "Document Mailing Instructions" section below for additional details).

 International applicants applying online through LSAC have the option of submitting transcripts through LSAC's Document Assembly Service.
 This service is included in LSAC's $75 registration fee for using the online services.
 Additionally, international applicants using the LSAC system can choose (not required) to register for LSAC's International Transcript Authentication and Evaluation Service for an additional fee of $125.
 By using this system, LSAC will authenticate and evaluate international academic records.